JetBrains/marketplace-docs/topics/marketplace-general/feedback.md

   If you want to report an issue for a specific page, use the “Was this page helpful” feedback form at the bottom of each documentation page.
 To add feedback, click **No**, and the form will appear.
 Please try to be as specific as possible and provide your email address in order to be notified about updates.

-**Plugin Ideas:** Explore the JetBrains Marketplace section with [ideas for future plugins](https://plugins.jetbrains.com/plugin-ideas).
-  Pick a community-driven idea to implement or create your own.

 ## Learn and communicate
 * Explore plugin development documentation: